InfinityAlgo-Academy/LightHouse/docs/running-at-scale.md

 ## Option 3: Using Lighthouse CI in the cloud

-Lighthouse CI leverages the CLI at its core and it provides a complete experience for those who want to understand how every commit affects their Lighthouse results.
+[Lighthouse CI](https://github.com/GoogleChrome/lighthouse-ci#readme) leverages the CLI at its core and it provides a complete experience for those who want to understand how each commit in development affects their Lighthouse results.
 So while the product is designed for running Lighthouse for every pushed git commit, it's possible to use it for some production monitoring usecases.
 See [this recipe](https://github.com/GoogleChrome/lighthouse-ci/issues/5#issuecomment-591578507) to fake git commit data while testing production URLs.

 * PRO: Easy multiple-run configuration, selection of median run
 * PRO: Server UI offers timeseries graphs [(example)](https://lhci-canary.herokuapp.com/app/projects/d1e4b15c-e644-4552-b136-e975f486a2ce/dashboard) supported by [straightforward APIs](https://github.com/GoogleChrome/lighthouse-ci/blob/master/packages/server/src/api/routes/projects.js).